hayeah/sike-react-course/create-project/index.md

 Although NPM is the package management tool for NodeJS, it's also great for frontend development.
 Later, we'll learn how to organize JavaScript:

 + Instead of one big JS file, write smaller CommonJS modules.
-+ Use `browserify` to package JavaScript modules for the browser.
++ Use `browserify` to combine JavaScript modules into a bundle.
 + Use Babel to convert ES6 to ES5, so you can run your JS everywhere.

 Before you start, make sure that your NodeJS version is recent enough.